 Shopping, eating & drinking not high on your agenda?
 Sparks Street is still one of the best places to stay for sightseeing in Ottawa.

 The beautiful Canadian Parliament Buildings on Parliament Hill are nearby.
 They lie one block north of Sparks Street.
 Staying on & around Sparks Street you’ll also be within walking distance of the city’s top museums.
 Nearby, you’ll see the Bank of Canada Museum and the Canadian War Museum.

 Visiting during festival season?
 Sparks Street lights up with some of Ottawa’s most popular events.
 Get your paws greasy at the annual Ribfest.
 Or chow down on Canada’s most famous national dish at Poutinefest.

 As you’d expect with its central location, hotels on & around Sparks Street fetch premium prices.
 What you’ll find here, however, is generally high-quality.

-- Homewood Suites by Hilton Downtown Ottawa is the perfect place to stay in Ottawa for families.
-These delightful suites come fully-equipped.
+- Homewood Suites by Hilton Downtown Ottawa is the perfect Ottawa hotel for families.
+These delightful suites come fully equipped.
 They feature everything from a kitchen & dining area to a flat-screen TV & free Wifi.
 Kids will love swimming in the large indoor pool.
 Breakfast is included.
 An added bonus: the hotel is a short walk the Parliament Buildings and Rideau Canal.